salad-dressing/mattime/README.md

   mattime add 10        Adds 10 hours to the total mattime force 50      Total hours is now set to 50
 ```
-For feedback or issues, please report to developer: saladdressing@mail.com
+For feedback or issues, please report to the developer: saladdressing@mail.com

+## Configuration

+`mattime` aims to be highly customisable via `include/config.h`.
+After making
+any changes, `mattime` can be easily rebuilt by running the `install` script.